skar-2274/MNIST-Keras-and-PyTorch/README.md

-# Machine-Learning-Projects
-Machine learning projects for fun.

-This repository is for the MNIST and FashionMNIST projects.
+# MNIST and Fashion MNIST with Keras and PyTorch

 Libraries used include TensorFlow, Keras and PyTorch.